 Empirical antibiotics targeted at the suspected underlying infection should be used as soon as possible after obtaining appropriate cultures including blood, sputum, and urine cultures.
 Antivirals or antifungals may be appropriate in patients with suspected or confirmed viral or fungal infections.
 Once culture results are available, the antimicrobial regimen can be tailored for the identified organism.
 There is no evidence to support the use of antibiotics in patients who have ARDS without infection.

 Inhaled or intravenous beta-adrenergic agonists to promote alveolar fluid clearance and resolution of pulmonary oedema are not recommended.
-Neither early nor late administration of corticosteroids has been shown to improve mortality in patients with ARDS, and their routine use is not recommended.
+Neither early nor late administration of corticosteroids has been shown to improve mortality in patients with ARDS who do not have COVID-19, and their routine use is not recommended.

 In patients with refractory hypoxaemia despite an FiO₂ of 1.0 and high levels of PEEP, rescue therapies for oxygenation should be considered.